 (…existing texts…..)

-The UL MU Disable subfield is combined with the UL MU Data Disable subfield and the recipient's setting of the OM Control UL MU Data Disable RX Support subfield in the HE MAC capabilities to determine which HE TB PPDUs are possible by the STA to transmit these subfields, as indicated in Table 9-18b (UL MU Disable and UL MU Data Disable subfields encoding).(…existing texts…..)
+The UL MU Disable subfield is combined with the UL MU Data Disable subfield and the recipient's setting of the OM Control UL MU Data Disable RX Support subfield in the HE MAC capabilities to determine which HE TB PPDUs are possible by the non-AP STA to transmit these subfields, as indicated in Table 9-18b (UL MU Disable and UL MU Data Disable subfields encoding).
+The UL MU Disable subfield is reserved for an HE AP.
+The UL MU Data Disable subfield is reserved for an HE AP.(#16602)(#11261) (#11261)

+(…existing texts…..)

-The ER SU Disable subfield is set to 1 to indicate that 242-tone HE ER SU PPDU reception is disabled and set to 0 to indicate that 242-tone HE ER SU PPDU reception is enabled.(#11261)
+The ER SU Disable subfield is set to 1 by an HE non-AP STA to indicate that 242-tone HE ER SU PPDU reception is disabled and set to 0 by an HE non-AP STA to indicate that 242-tone HE ER SU PPDU reception is enabled.
+The ER SU Disable subfield is reserved for an HE AP.(#16602)(#11261)

-The DL MU-MIMO Resound Recommendation subfield is set to 1 to indicate that the STA suggests that the AP resound the channel with the STA.
-The subfield is set to 0 to indicate that the STA has no recommendation on AP's DL MU-MIMO operation.
+The DL MU-MIMO Resound Recommendation subfield is set to 1 by an HE non-AP STA to indicate that the non-AP STA suggests that the AP resound the channel with the non-AP STA.
+The subfield is set to 0 to indicate that the non-AP STA has no recommendation on AP's DL MU-MIMO operation.
+The DL MU-MIMO Resound Recommendation subfield is reserved for an HE AP.(#16602)

 (…existing texts…..)